-2.5.8.14 Oil pumps, water pumps and oil lines
+2.5.8.14 Oil pumps and oil lines Supersport NG

-- a) Modifications are allowed but oil pump housing, mounting points and oil feed points must remain as original. - b) Oil lines may be modified or replaced.
-Oil lines containing positive pressure, if replaced, must be of braided reinforced construction with swaged or threaded connectors (including Supersport NG).
+- a) Oil pumps modifications are allowed but oil pump housing, mounting points and oil feed points must remain as original. - b) Oil lines may be modified or replaced.
+Oil lines containing positive pressure, if replaced, must be of braided reinforced construction with swaged or threaded connectors.

-2.5.8.15 Cooling System (including Supersport NG)
+2.5.8.15 Cooling System Supersport NG

 - a) The only liquid engine coolants permitted will be water. - b) The water pump must remain as homologated. - c) The radiator may be changed with an aftermarket radiator or an additional radiator added that fits in the standard location and does not require any modifications to the main frame or to the fairings' outer appearance. - d) Modifications to the homologated oil-cooler are allowed only if they do not require any modifications to the main frame or to the fairings' outer appearance.
-A heat exchanger (oil/water) may be replaced with an oil-cooler.
+A heat exchanger (oil/water) may be replaced with an oilcooler.